 Spend ANZAC Day at ANZAC Cove

 Celebrating Anzac Day is a big deal when you are Australian or a New Zealander.
-When travelling in Europe most of us include a visit to ANZAC Cove.
-If you time your visit right, you can spend ANZAC Day at ANZAC Cove on ANZAC Day.
+As many of us head to the UK on a working holiday or travel around Europe on holidays, many of us include a visit to ANZAC Cove.
+If you time your visit right, you can spend ANZAC Day at ANZAC Cove on ANZAC Day at the dawn service.
 This is what I did.
 Here is my experience of ANZAC Day at ANZAC Cove.

 My ANZAC Celebrations – ANZAC Cove 1990

-I always thought the day was special – I didn’t know how special it was until I actually visited ANZAC Cove for myself.
-That was way back in 1990, the 75thanniversary of the landing, but I remember it like it was yesterday.
+I always thought the day was special but I didn’t know how special it was until I actually visited ANZAC Cove for myself.
+That was way back in 1990, the 75th Anniversary of the landing, but I remember it like it was yesterday.

 Re-created trench in Gallipoli National Park